 However, for some reason this didn’t feel like rejection.
 Because I know she is attracted to me… and we have yet to even meet.
 I didn’t ask her for anything.
 Nevertheless, she just didn’t want to invest (or better yet, sacrifice) the necessary energy into the type of relationship which she initially stated she wanted.

-I could be wrong, but I feel like she lied to herself about what she really wants.
+I could be wrong, but I feel like she lied to me, and she may also be lying to herself about what she really wants.

 The average attractive single professional woman of today is very independent.
 They make little sacrifices outside of themselves.
 They love being served by others (ex. when dining out in restaurants and lounges, getting their hair done, going to therapy and traveling).
 And, it’s difficult for many to see value in a committed relationship… even if they want it.

-I know many single professional women who are honorable and worthy of respect.
-Nevertheless, I still believe the average single professional woman prefers the role of an aunt, rather than a mother; as they love children but fear the responsibility of being a parent.
-Plus, if she has children she probably doesn’t want any more.
-I feel the average single professional woman views pregnancy and children as burdensome, and not as a gift or blessing.
+I know some attractive single professional women who are worthy of my respect.
+Nevertheless, I am discovering these type of women seem to prefer the role of an aunt, rather than a mother; as they love children but fear the accountability and responsibility which comes with being a mother.

-Relationships, marriage, pregnancy, parenthood… all these things require courage and require a single woman to leave her comfort zone.
+Relationships, marriage, pregnancy, parenthood… all these things require courage and require a single woman who is seeking love/companionship/marriage to leave her comfort zone.
 I understand the fear.
 And, it’s nothing wrong with being selfish.
-I just want more single professional women to be honest about themselves.
+I just want more women to be honest about what they want and what they are willing to give.
+As I don’t want to be with or around people who are selfish.
+People who are selfish take and consume.
+People who are givers sow seeds into others.

 I love the song “Prototype” by Kevin Ross.
 I love the first few lyrics.